opennorth/represent-boundaries/README.md

 ## Use the API

 You can explore the API starting from `/boundary-sets/`.
-You'll see links to get details on each individual boundary set and links to browse each boundary set's boundaries.
+You'll see links to each boundary set's details and links to browse each boundary set's boundaries.
 Add `?format=apibrowser` to the end of the URL to make it easier to click on links and explore the API.
-Once you find your way to the details of an individual boundary, you'll see links to get its shape, simplified shape, or centroid.
+If you find your way to an individual boundary's details, you'll see links to get its shape, simplified shape, or centroid.

 For all API documentation, including filters and geospatial queries, [read the API reference](http://represent.opennorth.ca/api/#boundaryset).